skupperproject/skupper-operator/README.md

 To install the Skupper Operator CatalogSource on your OpenShift cluster, run:

 ```
-# Creating a CatalogSource on the `openshift-marketplace` namespace
+# Creating a CatalogSource in the `openshift-marketplace` namespace
 kubectl apply -f examples/ocp/00-cs.yaml

 # Wait for the skupper-operator catalog pod to be running